Volcanoes Safari Region

 Everything you need to know about the best time to visit the Volcanoes Safari Region: Optimal seasons for gorilla trekking and wildlife experiences

-Introduction to the best time to visit
+Best time to visit

 The best time to visit the Volcanoes Safari Region is during the dry seasons: June to September and December to February.
 These periods offer ideal conditions for gorilla trekking, with drier trails and clearer views.